ilina9/Petsy/README.md

 # Steps left to be implemented
 1. Implementing authorization with roles.
-2. Showing the person's full name when adding and looking at the pets list.
-3. Adding a Unit Test Project.
+2. Adding a Unit Test Project.